makersacademy/takeaway-challenge/README.md

 ```

 [11] pry(main)> order.confirm_order(9)
 ```
 The user will receive a text message saying that they will receive their order within the hour.
-If the user inputs a total price that is different to the total calculated by the programme they receive an error message:
+If the user inputs a total price that is different to the total calculated by the program they receive an error message:

 ```

 [12] pry(main)> order.confirm_order(8)
 RuntimeError: Sorry our records don't match, we believe the total price is £9.
 Please check your order.
 ```